 Sly, Bentley, and Murray return in an attempt to obtain the stolen Clockwerk parts from the Klaww Gang.
 After defeating Clockwerk in the first game they were obtained illegally and the gang must get them back to destroy them.
 Along the way, Carmelita Fox is still trying to capture them while a few new faces show up.
 The game is the same at the core, but everything around that has completely changed.
 This really feels like a whole new game.

 For starters, you will notice there are no individual levels anymore.
 The game is more sandbox with various missions you can take on when you want.
 You can play as all three characters this time around, and each one has its own specific missions.
 Each character feels different, Murray is a huge lumbering hippo who can’t use stealth and instead whacks away enemies in just a couple of hits.
 Bentley is equipped with a sleeping dart crossbow and has various gadgets he can use to get around.
 In fact, they all have gadgets and abilities you can purchase with those coins that were useless in the first game.
 100 no longer gives you life because that whole system is gone.
 Instead, you now have a life bar and when you die you restart at the last checkpoint.
-This game playing a whole lot easier and relieves a lot of the frustrations from the first game.
+This game plays a whole lot easier and relieves a lot of the frustrations from the first game.